The Power in Your Light

 1990÷(19″÷12″)2 which resolves to 794 μmols-m2-s1 or a DLI of 34.
 About the light saturation point for green-leaf photosynthesis.

 Inverse Square Law tells us the power produced by an indoor grow light decreases the greater the distance from the bulb.
-Spacing plants in growing enclosures presents a gardener with the paradox of how to achieve an optimum Leaf Area Index (LAI) while fully covering the plant canopy with direct-light at the right intensity.
+Spacing plants in growing enclosures present a gardener with the paradox of how to achieve an optimum Leaf Area Index (LAI) while fully covering the plant canopy with direct-light at the right intensity.

-You could be losing up-to 60% of your light energy because static lighting lacks an ability to diversify itself to maximize your plants absorbing surfaces at the right intensity.
-Moving your indoor growing lights offers the grower considerable flexibility in terms of plant to lamp tolerance, spacing plants, and provides light intermittently on the same leaves 40% of the photoperiod at the correct intensity so the maximum LAI (Leaf Area Index) can be achieved.
+You could be losing up to 60% of your light energy because static lighting lacks an ability to diversify itself to maximize your plants absorbing surfaces at the right intensity.
+Moving your indoor growing lights offers the grower considerable flexibility in terms of the plant to lamp tolerance, spacing plants, and provides light intermittently on the same leaves 40% of the photoperiod at the correct intensity so the maximum LAI (Leaf Area Index) can be achieved.

 Leaf Area Index – is a measure of the total upper leaf surface area exposed to direct- light in relation to the area of ground that a plant occupies.